 - invisible without a microscope or magnifying glass

-The nymphs are easier to see if they have just feed when the blood fills their abdomen, giving it a reddish brown color.
+The nymphs are easier to see if they have just fed and have blood filling their abdomen.
+This gives them a reddish brown color.

-Adult bed bugs are typically far easier to spot than nymphs.
-Identifiable characteristics of most adult bed bugs include:
+Adult bed bugs are typically easier to spot than nymphs.
+Characteristics of most adult bed bugs include:

 - an oval-shaped body

-- a body that is fairly flat unless recently fed and inflated
+- a body that is fairly flat until it feeds

 - three segments, an antenna with four parts, short yellow hairs, and unusable wings